Science/STEM Fair Events in the DC Region

 International BioGENEius Challenge

 Recognizes outstanding research in biotechnology.
 Process is state, national, international; hosted by the Biotechnology Institute.
 Top prize is a $7,500 cash award.
-For high school students only.
+For high school students only; application deadline is April 2.

 Google Science Fair